 5. An official transcript reflecting evidence of your program of study in STEM field

-6. Two passport style photos meeting the specifications outlined in the attached packet (Lightly write name and I-94 number lightly in pencil on the back of each photo.)
+6. Two, recent (with 30 days) passport style photos meeting the specifications outlined in the attached packet (Lightly write name and I-94 number lightly in pencil on the back of each photo.)

 7. Form G-1145

 Mail these items to ISSS or, if in Atlanta, schedule an appointment with an advisor for processing.
 Once the advisor has reviewed the application, s/he will prepare a new I-20 with the extension endorsement.
 If applying by mail, we will mail the I-20 to the address on record for the required signature.
 We will send the document by regular U.S. Postal Service.
 If express mail is preferred, eShip Global service is available.
-Once the I-20 has been signed, return a photocopy of pages 1 and 3 and ISSS will include it with the 17-month extension petition.
+Once the I-20 has been signed, return a photocopy or scanned copy of pages 1 and 3 and ISSS will include it with the 17-month extension petition.